ACMmodel/MOSFET_model/Examples/Spectre/readme.md

-# Simulation of the ACM model using circuit simulator Spectre (working in progress)
+# Simulation of the ACM model using circuit simulator Spectre

 Verilog-A is integrated into Cadence Virtuoso and situated in Spectre for easy modeling and verification of testing or other components.